-You will receive a thorough grounding in social sciences, including sociology, social policy, economics and politics.
+You will receive a thorough grounding in social sciences and social policy.
 You'll also study the development of the criminal justice system and the welfare state.

-You'll study core modules designed specifically for this course and choose from a wide selection of optional modules developed specially by the Department, or choose from a wider range offered by other departments such as Politics or Sociology.
+You'll study core modules designed specifically for this course and choose from a wide selection of optional modules developed specially by the School for Business and Society.

 This module will:

 In your second year you'll continue to explore the subjects of criminal justice and social policy in more depth by taking a series of core modules.

 You will also study four option modules, two from Option List A and two from Option List B. Examples include:

 In the summer holiday before the third year starts, you may undertake a work-shadowing placement that lasts around 80 hours.
 This will allow you to learn from professionals in a field related to crime and criminal justice.
 Examples of previous placements include: shadowing a criminal barrister, a youth offending team and workers in a drug rehabilitation unit.
 Watching professionals at work is a completely different learning experience which many students find useful in developing their dissertation and follow in the development of their own careers.